Click for details

 ♦Pregnant women, young children, the elderly, sick or those with immune-system issues should not handle any animal body part treats of chews.

 ♦Some Bully Sticks in the marketplace can be treated with toxic solutions to clean them or to remove the odor.
-Insist that manufacturers of low-odor and odor-free bully sticks are making them with no harsh chemicals or solutions.
+Insist that manufacturers of low-odor and odor-free bully sticks are making them with natural techniques.